ETCLabs/sACN/docs/pages/using_merge_receiver.md

 If sACN was compiled with #SACN_DYNAMIC_MEM set to 1 (the default on non-embedded platforms), the library will check against the `source_count_max` value from the merge receiver config/settings, instead of #SACN_RECEIVER_MAX_SOURCES_PER_UNIVERSE.
 The `source_count_max` value may be set to
-#SACN_RECEIVER_INFINITE_SOURCES, in which case the library will track as many sources as it is
+#kSacnReceiverInfiniteSources, in which case the library will track as many sources as it is
 able to dynamically allocate memory for, and this callback will not be called in normal program operation (in this case it can be set to NULL in the config struct in C).